 What is a Structured Investment Vehicle (SIV)?

 A structured investment vehicle (SIV) is a non-bank financial entity set up to purchase investments designed to profit from the difference in interest rates – known as the credit spread – between short-term and long-term debt.
-The long-term debt investments frequently include structured financial products like asset-backed securities (ABS), mortgage-backed securities (MBS), and credit cards securitizations.
+The long-term debt investments frequently include structured financial products like asset-backed securities (ABS), mortgage-backed securities (MBS), and credit card securitizations.
 Hence the name, structured investment vehicle.
 The investments are financed by the SIV issuing commercial paper and using the capital thereby obtained to buy long-term debt securities that pay a higher yield than the commercial paper issued by the SIV does.
-The commercial paper obligations are continually rolled over, so that the entity does not have to liquidate its long-term investments prior to maturity.
+The commercial paper obligations are continually rolled over so that the entity does not have to liquidate its long-term investments prior to maturity.
 SIVs are also known as conduits because they create a permanent channel for capitalizing investments.

 SIVs are operated by a professional investment management team, and are less regulated than other investment pool vehicles, partly because they are typically established as offshore companies specifically to avoid regulations that banks and other financial institutions are subject to.
 SIVs enable the managing investment team to earn higher returns on investment by leveraging investments in a way that banks cannot due to capital requirements set by the government.
 Prior to the 2008 financial crisis, SIVs were frequently held as off-balance-sheet assets by banks.